rtheman/hausgemachtspotipy/README.md

 # hausgemachtSpotiPy

-**hausgemachtspotipy** is a Python package that access music artists, albums, and tracks, directly from the Spotify Data Catalogue via Spotify Web API endpoints.
+**hausgemachtspotipy** is a Python package that access music artists, albums, and tracks, directly from the Spotify Data Catalogue via Spotify Web API endpoints .

 Inspired by the [SpotiPy](https://pypi.org/project/spotipy/) Python package, the **hausgemachtspotipy** package focuses on easily querying music artists, albums, and tracks from Spotify.